ianberg-volpe/GMNSpy/spec/md/signal_phase_mvmt.md

 ## signal_phase_num

-Redundant with field in the signal_phase table. ; each phase has one or more Movements associated with it.
+Each phase has one or more Movements associated with it.

 `signal_phase_num`

--   is optional
+-   is required
 -   Type: `integer`
 -   cannot be null
 -   defined in: [signal_phase_mvmt](signal_phase_mvmt-properties-signal_phase_num.md "spec/signal_phase_mvmt.schema.json#/properties/signal_phase_num")